 What is State Continuation?

-State Continuation is very similar to COBRA but applies to businesses that employ fewer than 20 employees.
-State Continuation laws vary from state to state.
+State Continuation is similar to COBRA but applies to businesses that employ fewer than 20 people.
+The cost of continuing healthcare coverage is usually paid for by the employee.

-Learn more about your state’s insurance continuation laws.
-You may also contact your state’s Department of Insurance for specific information.
+COBRA is a Federal program.
+State Continuation laws are separately administered by each state.
+Learn about your state’s insurance continuation laws or contact your state’s Department of Insurance for information.

 What is considered a qualifying event?

 Work or life events that result in a loss of coverage.
 Examples include: